 So starting early is actually key, as it becomes a norm for them and it will grow with them throughout their lives.

 Have you also started doing simple chores with your kids?
-Please feel free to also share your own ideas, or ask your questions or concerns in our FORUM section.
+Please feel free to also share your own ideas, or ask your questions or concerns below.
 I will be happy to help you!

 “Teaching your kids to love doing chores is actually integral for their development. “